 Unfunded liabilities for Illinois’ five public pensions were $33 billion in 2004, jumped to $54.4 billion in 2008, increased to $97.5 billion in 2013 and stood at $134 billion in 2018.

-As under-funding has skyrocketed, so has the pressure of pension costs on the state’s budget, as Wirepoints noted.
+As under-funding has climbed, so has the pressure of pension costs on the state’s budget, as Wirepoints noted.

 “Data from the Commission on Government Forecasting and Accountability shows how pension costs have skyrocketed as a share of the Illinois budget.
 In 1996, pension costs consumed just 2.9 percent of the state’s general funds.
 Today they consume nearly 25 percent of the state’s $40 billion general fund budget,” Dabrowski and Klingner write.